hakeem-amsagguine/linux/Documentation/filesystems/nfs/reexport.rst

 Open DENY bits ignored
 ----------------------

-NFS since NFSv4 supports ALLOW and DENY bits taken from Windows, which allow you, for example, to open a file in a mode which forbids other read opens or write opens.
+NFS since NFSv4 supports ALLOW and DENY bits taken from linux, which allow you, for example, to open a file in a mode which forbids other read opens or write opens.
 The Linux client doesn't use them, and the server's support has always been incomplete: they are enforced only